lzzrhx/OnboardComputerSystem/ocs_files/.OnboardComputerSystem/readme.txt

 # Write the Raspbian image to the SD-card:
 * Download the "Raspberry Pi OS Lite" image from https://www.raspberrypi.org/software/operating-systems/
 * Download the "Raspberry Pi Imager" from https://www.raspberrypi.org/software/
-* Install Raspberry Pi OS to microSD-card
+* Install Raspberry Pi OS Lite to microSD-card
 * Insert the microSD-card into the Pi
 * Power on the Pi
 * Login with the default user "pi" and the password "raspberry"